Quantitative Quantum Soundness for Bipartite Compiled Bell Games via the Sequential NPA Hierarchy: Quantitative bounds for the compiled scores with the sequential NPA hierarchy

+The first part of \cref{cor:MainBoundFiniteSecurityQCValue} is a quantitative soundness statement with respect to the commuting quantum value.
+The stronger flat-optimality assumption further gives quantitative quantum soundness with respect to the tensor product quantum value.

+Moreover, in the flat-optimal case, \cref{thm:StoppingCriteriaSeqNPA} also extracts a finite-dimensional optimal quantum strategy.
+Therefore, combining the upper bound above with the quantum completeness of the compiler from~\cite{kalai2023quantum} gives a matching lower bound up to negligible error, whenever the extracted finite-dimensional strategy satisfies the usual implementation assumptions of the compiler.
+In this sense, flat optimality gives quantitative control of the compiled value, not only a soundness upper bound.

+Although the finite-convergence and flat-optimality premises of \cref{cor:MainBoundFiniteSecurityQCValue} are game-specific (and determining if a game admits a finite-dimensional quantum realization is undecidable~\cite{fu2025membership}), they are intrinsic properties to the Bell game $\cG$ and its sequential NPA hierarchy, rather than assumptions on the compilation procedure.
+In many standard examples, the relevant optimal values are certified by finite-level NPA/SOS or flatness certificates, so the corollary applies directly.

-While \cref{cor:MainBoundFiniteSecurityQCValue} is applicable only to games with optimal finite-dimensional strategy and deciding if a correlation admits a finite-dimensional quantum realization is undecidable~\cite{fu2025membership}, most of the well-studied Bell games are known to satisfy the premise of \cref{cor:MainBoundFiniteSecurityQCValue}.
-Furthermore, we remark that infinite-dimensional strategy is anyway less well-posed in the computational setup: it is unclear how to implement such a strategy efficiently with $\poly(\lambda)$-size computers, and even if possible, a justification of the correctness of the QHE scheme in the infinite-dimensional setting is needed.
+Finally, we remark that infinite-dimensional strategy is less well-posed in the computational setup: it is unclear how to implement such a strategy efficiently with $\poly(\lambda)$-size computers, and even if possible, a justification of the correctness of the QHE scheme in the infinite-dimensional setting is needed.

 We end this subsection with two remarks, one on the more general Bell polynomials and one on the practical limit on the tightness of the bound in \cref{thm:GeneralQuantBoundFiniteSecurityQCValue}. \begin{remark} The derivations above focus on Bell polynomials $\vec{\beta}$ that are linear in the correlation $p^{\lambda}$ for simplicity.
 However, the same ideas extend readily to cases where the score computation involves higher-order terms in $p^{\lambda}$.
 In fact, writing